arg0NNY/BetterAnimations/docs/create/snippets.md

 ## Parameters

 Snippets can accept parameters.
-To pass the parameters to the snippet, use the `params` property of inject <InjectRef inject="snippet" />:
+To pass the parameters to the snippet, use the <InjectRef inject="snippet" parameter="params" /> parameter of inject <InjectRef inject="snippet" />:
 ```json
 {
   "key": "fade",